frnsys/hili/readme.md

 ## Extension

 To install (Firefox), open `about:debugging` and choose "Load Temporary Add-on", then select the `manifest.json` file.
+This is temporary (but useful for development); the add-on will be gone next time you run Firefox.

+To install it more permanently:

+If you're running Firefox Developer Edition, you should be able to:
+1. Zip up the `extensions` directory
+2. Go to `about:addons`, then `Install Add-on From File`, and select the zipped extension

+Otherwise, the process is more involved:
+1. Go to `https://addons.mozilla.org/en-US/developers/addon/api/key/` (create a Firefox account if necessary) and generate credentials
+2. Install `web-ext`: `npm install -g web-ext`
+3. Navigate to the `extensions` folder and run: `web-ext sign --api-key=<JWT issuer> --api-secret=<JWT secret>`
+4. This will create an `.xpi` file in `web-ext-artifacts`.
+5. Go to `about:addons`, then `Install Add-on From File`, and select the `.xpi` file.

 ## Server